-Information Systems: A Manager’s Guide to Harnessing Technology introduces students to the world where tech and business meet.
+Information Systems: A Manager’s Guide to Harnessing Technology (current v.
+3.0, Aug.
+2014) introduces students to the world where tech and business meet.
 Written in an accessible style using a mix of concept chapters and integrative case-style chapters, the text has been praised by students and faculty alike.
 Some highlights:

 - Nearly 1,300 adoptions across both undergraduate and MBA programs.